claus007/tooltoucan/doc/install/INSTALL.md

 2. Mysql

-Create the database.
+Create the database with executing the sql statements in `02_db_dump.sql`.
-_As the database is still under heavy develop this section is not currently available._
-_My apologies_

 Create a restricted user for web access with the following permissions:

 `SELECT, INSERT, UPDATE, DELETE, EXECUTE, SHOW VIEW, CREATE TEMPORARY TABLES`